CERC — Environmental Software and Services

 Buildings (ADMS-Roads Extra only)

-Users can include the effect of up to 10 dominant buildings on point source emissions.
+Users can include the effect of up to 25 dominant buildings on point source emissions.
 ADMS-Roads Extra creates an effective building for each point source from the user-defined buildings, and models the re-circulating flow in the lee of the building, the cavity region, as well as the building main wake.
-The complex terrain and buildings modules cannot be used concurrently.